NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Our Verdict

 The Nolah Evolution 15″ mattress is a high-profile hybrid mattress that uses a blend of poly foam and pocketed coils for comfort and support.
-It comes in three different firmness levels—plush, luxury firm, and firm.
+This combination of materials gives the mattress excellent performance across most of our tests.

 Type: Hybrid